Temporary governance rights

 • Right to modify - Contributors can alter or modify their property, such as developing land or renovating a building providing it complies with any legal constraints.

 • Right to modify the organisation - Contributors would be able to collectively decide on any changes to the ownership, governance and incentive structures that are adopted in the organisation.
+Contributors would have the right to vote on any of these changes.

 Mixed governance structures

 Organisations may decide to delegate some of the governance rights to other individuals that are relevant to the organisation for a number of reasons.
-For instance a charity could be owned by the workers that operate the organisation.
+For instance a charity could be owned by its workers that operate the organisation.
 Those workers could decide to give governance rights to the donors to decide what should be prioritised so that they have a say in how their donations are used.
 Workers would keep the governance rights to determine how they want to operate on a daily basis.
-This mixed governance structure could be beneficial for increasing trust in an organisation or resolving misaligned incentives that might exist.
+This mixed governance structure could be beneficial for increasing trust in an organisation or resolving any misaligned incentives that might exist.

-Problems with permanent governance rights
+Problems with perpetual governance rights

-• Dilution of future contributions - Permanent governance rights results in the dilution of the amount of influence that future contributions would have due to an ever growing amount of historical contributions.
+• Dilution of future contributions - Perpetual governance rights results in the dilution of the amount of influence that future contributions would have due to an ever growing amount of historical contributions.
 Over time these historical contributions would represent a larger percentage of contribution than the recent contributions.
 Historical contributions need to be able to protect their interests until they have been fairly rewarded for their contributions.
 The older these contributions are the less relevant they become to the organisation and how it is being operated today.

 • Increased governance complexity - Perpetual governance rights could result in an ever increasing amount of people that are involved in governance decisions.
 Many of these people might not be actively involved in the organisation anymore.
 This can increase the complexity of the governance process and could lead to suboptimal decisions if older governance rights are not fully informed on what is happening in the organisation and about the surrounding environment the organisation is currently operating in.